-The Best Sales Techniques… And Some Of The Least Effective
+The Five Best Sales Techniques… And Five of The Least Effective

 Selling Techniques that Work